zackmcnulty/Shea-Brown-Lab/RNN_latent_structure/learning_materials/Hyak_Notes.md

 #### Interactive Mode

 Interactive mode allows you to run commands one at a time through the terminal.
-It will essentially be exactly like simply using a terminal, but all the operations you powerful nodes.
+It will essentially be exactly like simply using a terminal, but all the operations you do are on powerful nodes.
 This is helpful for trying to see if your code can run or has any bugs, but should only be used for short and quick runs really as it requires you to be constantly connected to Hyak.
 If for some reason you lose connection (wifi drops, you close your laptop, etc) your commands will stop running: all the same issues of running stuff on your laptop.
-I use it sometimes to check that my code runs and does not have any bugs.
 However, if you know your code works and just need to run through the simulation/data analysis, I would recommend using batch mode instead.
 Interactive mode is also what you want to use when you are trying to download software as discussed in the section above.
 To do this, you will run interactive mode on a build node which we will discuss how to use below.

 #### Batch Mode